 - How to upload your code to PyPI-

 Why Python Packaging is a must ?-

-Not only manual installation but dependency resolution is one of the most important concern.
-Let’s understand dependency resolution in some detail.
+Not only manual installation but dependency resolution is one of the most important concerns.
+Let’s understand the dependency resolution in some detail.
 Suppose you are doing any project where you need Tensorflow (A python Package ) version r 1.3.
-In the same time, you start a different project where you need Tensorflow version r 1.5.
-So you need to upgrade the tensorflow .
+At the same time, you start a different project where you need Tensorflow version r 1.5.
+So you need to upgrade the TensorFlow.
 If you do that to fix your second project, the First project will stop working.
 How to resolve this problem.

 What will you learn this article –